 There are also plenty of options to buy JR Passes online, and they’re generally cheaper than buying them at a physical branch.
 But do be wary of the huge price difference between the retailers.
 I’ve compared some of the prices for the nationwide Japan Rail Pass (Ordinary) to show you how crazy the discrepancy can be.

-The JR Pass on these sites is still generally cheaper than buying it directly from the Japan Rail Pass website:
+The JR Pass on these sites may or may not be cheaper than buying it directly from the Japan Rail Pass website:

 Regional JR Passes vary in price as well, so be sure to check 3 to 5 retailers before you buy.